nbinternet/EscapeRoom/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve --liveReload=false` for a dev server (for latest versions of `ng` remove `--liveReload` if error).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding